FAQ

 What’s the best writing advice you ever got?

 Read everything you write aloud.
 You’ll hear what’s not working.
-(Advice given to me by an old newspaper editor who had a sign in her office with the word “whining” and a line through it.
-That’s good advice, too.)
+(Advice given to me by one of my old newspaper editors.
+She had a sign in her office with the word “whining” and a line through it.)

 If I send you my manuscript, can you critique it?